Skip to content Skip to footer

 Removable denture 3

-The process of placing dentures fixed on dental implants can be divided into two large parts.
+The process of placing dentures fixed on dental implants can be divided into two main stages.

-During the first steps of the treatment, the dentist extracts the teeth, if necessary, and then implants the dental implants.
-The healing time of the area around the implants is approx. 4-6 months, during which time the tooth roots integrate into the bone.
+During the initial steps of the treatment, the dentist, if necessary, extracts the teeth and then places the dental implants.
+The healing time for the area around the implants is approximately 4-6 months.
+During this period, the tooth roots integrate into the bone.

-After the healing period, the so-called medical screws are placed, after which an impression is taken of the jaw bone and the bite height is adjusted.
-Then comes a test with the teeth placed in the wax, and finally the dental technician prepares the dentures based on all this, which the cosmetic dentist puts on and provides you with care for keeping your dentures intact and maintaining your oral hygiene.
+After the healing period, the so-called medical screws are placed.
+Following this, an impression of the jaw bone is taken, and the bite height is adjusted.
+A test with the teeth placed in wax is conducted.
+Finally, based on all this information, the dental technician prepares the dentures.
+The cosmetic dentist then fits them and provides guidance on maintaining the dentures and oral hygiene.

 Am I eligible to have fixed dentures?

-All persons with good oral hygiene are considered suitable for this procedure.
-However, before starting this treatment, it is a good idea to assess the patient’s general health and daily habits.
+All individuals with good oral hygiene are considered suitable for this procedure.
+However, before starting this treatment, it is advisable to assess the patient’s general health and daily habits.

-The treatment requires an adequate amount and density of jaw bone stock, which can be checked with an X-ray, CT or Premium CBCT.
-Based on the diagnosis made in this way, the dentist can decide whether the bone is sufficient or whether a bone replacement is necessary.
+The treatment requires an adequate amount and density of jaw bone stock.
+This can be verified with an X-ray, CT, or Premium CBCT.
+Based on the diagnosis, the dentist can determine whether the bone is sufficient or if bone replacement is necessary.

-However, there may be cases where dental implants are contraindicated, such as periodontitis, heavy smoking or teeth grinding.
-These should be avoided with appropriate treatment, and smoking should be stopped before and after the intervention.
+However, there are situations where dental implants might be contraindicated, such as in cases of periodontitis, heavy smoking, or teeth grinding.
+It is essential to address these issues with appropriate treatment.
+Smoking should be ceased before and after the procedure.

 What should I do, what should I pay attention to after placing the dentures?

-Dentures attached to dental implants are basically designed so that they can be worn 24 hours a day, but these dentures must also be removed regularly for cleaning.
-Keeping the gums clean and healthy is very important for the stability and longevity of the implants.
+Dentures attached to dental implants are designed to be worn 24 hours a day.
+However, they must also be removed regularly for cleaning.
+Maintaining clean and healthy gums is crucial for the stability and longevity of the implants.

-That is why it is recommended to clean the dentures on a daily basis.
-During cleaning, wash the prosthesis and the surroundings of the implants, remove plaque from the superstructure placed on the dental implant with dental floss, use mouthwash and rinse your dentures.
+Therefore, it is recommended to clean the dentures daily.
+During cleaning, wash the prosthesis and the area around the implants.
+Remove plaque from the superstructure placed on the dental implant using dental floss, use mouthwash, and rinse the dentures.

 Removable dentures